armory/docs/content/en/docs/spinnaker-user-guides/using-dinghy.md

 ## How it works in a nutshell

 GitHub (or BitBucket) webhooks are sent off when you modify either the Templates or the Module definitions.
+Once the webhook is sent, the following actions occur:

-The Dinghy service looks for and fetches all dependent modules and parses the template and updates the pipelines in Spinnaker.
-The pipelines get automatically updated whenever a module that is used by a pipeline is updated in VCS.
-This is done by maintaining a dependency graph.
-Dinghy will look for a `dinghyfile` in all directories, not just the root path.
-Unless otherwise configured, Dinghy will process changes found in the main branch.
-For more information on how to configure branches, see [Custom branch configuration]({{< ref "dinghy-enable#custom-branch-configuration" >}})
+1. The Dinghy service looks for and fetches all dependent modules and parses the template and updates the pipelines in Spinnaker.
+2. The pipelines get automatically updated whenever a module that is used by a pipeline is updated in VCS.
+This is done by maintaining a dependency graph Dinghy looks for a `dinghyfile` in all directories, not just the root path.
+3. Dinghy processes changes found in a specific branch.
+By default, this branch is `master`.
+If you are using a repo that uses a different branch for the base branch, you must configure the Dinghy service to track that branch.
+For more information, see [Custom branch configuration]({{< ref "dinghy-enable#custom-branch-configuration" >}}).

 ### Intended workflow